newchuyalong/libgdx-learning/Using-libGDX-with-other-JVM-languages.md

-LibGDX is mainly a Java-based framework.
-However, because Java produces Java bytecodes, and the virtual machine runs these bytecodes, it is possible to run LibGDX in any JVM language with proper Java interoperability.
+libGDX is mainly a Java-based framework.
+However, because Java produces Java bytecodes, and the virtual machine runs these bytecodes, it is possible to run libGDX in any JVM language with proper Java interoperability.

 ## Interoperability ##

 * [Clojure](http://clojure.org/java_interop)
- * [Using libgdx with Clojure] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Clojure)
+    * [Using libGDX with Clojure] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Clojure)
 * [Kotlin](http://confluence.jetbrains.com/display/Kotlin/Java+interoperability)
- * [Using libgdx with Kotlin] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Kotlin)
+    * [Using libGDX with Kotlin] (https://github.com/libgdx/libgdx/wiki/Using-libGDX-with-Kotlin)
 * [Python](http://www.jython.org/jythonbook/en/1.0/JythonAndJavaIntegration.html)
- * [Using libgdx with Python] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Python)
+    * [Using libGDX with Python] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Python)
 * [Scala](http://www.scala-lang.org/old/faq/4)
- * [Using libgdx with Scala] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Scala)
+    * [Using libGDX with Scala] (https://github.com/libgdx/libgdx/wiki/Using-libgdx-with-Scala)
 * [Ruby](https://github.com/jruby/jruby/wiki/CallingJavaFromJRuby)
 * [Ceylon](http://ceylon-lang.org/documentation/1.2/tour/interop/)

 ## Desktop ##

-This works out of the box, as the desktop LibGDX back-end uses the JVM that you have installed on your computer, which is most likely either OpenJDK or Oracle JDK.
-Both of these JVMs support polyglot code, as they run on .class files, not Java source code.
+This works out of the box, as the desktop libGDX back-end uses the JVM that you have installed on your computer, which is most likely either OpenJDK or Oracle JDK.
+Both of these JVMs support polyglot code, as they run on `.class` files, not Java source code.

 ## Android ##